colinkiama/elementary-os-vala-contribution-instructions/build-instructions.md

 1. Clean the whole repo with `git clean -dfx`
 2. Use the bootstrap commands but set VALAC to an older valac version e.g `valac-0.48`.
 3. You'll have a working version of the compiler in development again.

+### Having issues?
+Create an issue in this repository.
+We're only human after all :wink:.